2023 Best Rehabilitation Professions Bachelor's Degree Schools

 Top 25 Top Schools for a Bachelor's in Rehabilitation Professions

 Our analysis found University of the Pacific to be the best school for rehabilitation and therapeutic professions students who want to pursue a bachelor’s degree in the United States.
-Pacific is a moderately-sized private not-for-profit school located in the city of Stockton.
+Pacific is a medium-sized private not-for-profit school located in the city of Stockton.

 A rank of #2 on this year’s list means Ithaca College is a great place for rehabilitation and therapeutic professions students working on their bachelor’s degree.
-Ithaca is a moderately-sized private not-for-profit school located in the suburb of Ithaca.
+Ithaca is a medium-sized private not-for-profit school located in the suburb of Ithaca.

 Read full report on Rehabilitation & Therapeutic Professions at Ithaca College

 You’ll join some of the best and brightest minds around you if you attend Elizabethtown College.
 The school came in at #3 on this year’s Best Rehabilitation Professions Bachelor’s Degree Schools list.
-Located in the large suburb of Elizabethtown, Etown is a private not-for-profit college with a small student population.
+Located in the suburb of Elizabethtown, Etown is a private not-for-profit college with a small student population.

-You’ll join some of the best and brightest minds around you if you attend University of Wisconsin - La Crosse.
-The school came in at #4 on this year’s Best Rehabilitation Professions Bachelor’s Degree Schools list.
+Out of the 186 schools in the United States that were part of this year’s ranking, University of Wisconsin - La Crosse landed the # 4 spot on the list.
 UW - La Crosse is a fairly large public school located in the small city of La Crosse.

-Read full report on Rehabilitation & Therapeutic Professions at University of Wisconsin - La Crosse
+Full Rehabilitation & Therapeutic Professions at University of Wisconsin - La Crosse Report

-Full Rehabilitation & Therapeutic Professions at University of Southern California Report
+Read full report on Rehabilitation & Therapeutic Professions at University of Southern California

 Rehabilitation majors at Western New Mexico University take out an average of $29,638 in student loans while working on their Bachelor's Degree.